merlindorin/website/content/posts/2-kubernetes-an-humble-introduction.md

 In fact, the Kubernetes world is moving fast by providing new tools and services that use the Kubernetes core.
 The goal is to embrace the key principle of DevOps : "automate everything".

-## Kubernetes manage resources
+## Kubernetes as an enabler

 The Kubernetes core is a full stateless application centered on resources manipulation with scalability and lifecycle in mind :

 - **The Configuration and Resources** are stored into a high availability key-value store
 - **The API server** provides all the operation available on the cluster
-- **The Controller Manager** which is responsible for most of the collectors that regulates the state of cluster and performs a task
+- **The Controller Manager** is responsible for most of the collectors that regulates the state of cluster and performs a task
-- **The Scheduler** which manages the workload
+- **The Scheduler** manages the workload

 The API Server is the only component that is normally accessible.
 This is one of the best API I have ever seen.
 The API fully capitalized on the Kubernetes core to expose all operations and mainly resources available on the cluster.